-We considered whether Trump’s pardons and commutations can be explained by one or more of four criteria: (1) Did it advance a clear political goal of the president?; (2) Did the person who was pardoned have a personal connection to Trump or someone Trump knows well?; (3) Was the person who was pardoned brought to the President’s attention by television or a television commentator?; (4) Was the pardon based on Trump’s admiration for celebrity?
+We considered whether Trump’s pardons and commutations can be explained by one or more of four criteria: (1) Did it advance a clear political goal of the president?; (2) Did the person who was pardoned or the person who supported the pardon have a personal connection to Trump or someone Trump knows well?; (3) Was the person who was pardoned brought to the President’s attention by television or a television commentator?; (4) Was the pardon based on Trump’s admiration for celebrity?
 Interpretations in some cases were difficult.
 We tried to be cautious, and we linked to our sources.

-The bottom line: In 31 of the 36 Trump pardons/commutations, at least one (and often more than one) of these criteria were satisfied.
+The bottom line: Of the 34 people who received pardons or commutations (or both) from President Trump, 29 of them fit at least one (and often more than one) of the above criteria.
 Other presidents have of course issued what can be seen as self-serving pardons: George H. W. Bush’s pardon of Defense Secretary Caspar Weinberger; Bill Clinton’s pardon of his brother Roger and of Susan McDougal, among others; and George W. Bush’s commutation of Scooter Libby’s sentence.
 But no president in American history comes close to matching Trump’s systematically self-serving use of the pardon power.

 We also tried to figure out how often Trump circumvented the Justice Department’s Pardon Attorney.
 The pardon attorney receives and examines requests for a pardon or commutation, and prepares a recommendation (through the Deputy Attorney General) for the president about each individual request.
 The office of the Pardon Attorney is 125 years old and the current process is governed by Department regulations.
 The idea is to place a rigorous process between the president and requests for pardons in order to guard against the reality and perception of politicized pardons.